npgsql/doc/conceptual/Npgsql/replication.md

 # Logical and Physical Replication

-> [!NOTE]
-> This feature was introduced in Npgsql 5.0.

 Replication allows a client to receive a continuous stream of updates from a PostgreSQL database, providing a near-realtime view of all changes as they occur.
-While this feature was originally developed to keep PostgreSQL standby replicas in sync with a primary, it can be used by arbitrary applications to get an update feed from a PostgreSQL server.
+While this feature was originally developed to keep PostgreSQL standby replicas in sync with a primary, it can be used by arbitrary client applications.

+Replication can be used anywhere where a constant change feed of database changes is required; for example, an external application can be notified in near-realtime of any changes that occurred in a particular database table.
+This can be useful for external auditing purposes, for replicating certain data somewhere else, for implement the outbox pattern (see [Additional resources](#additional-resources) below), and various other usages.

 Npgsql provides a 1st-class API for writing .NET replication clients, detailed below.
 While PostgreSQL supports both logical and physical replication, in the majority of cases .NET applications will want to use logical replication.

-> [!WARNING]
-> Replication support is new in Npgsql and should be considered a bit experimental.
-Some APIs may change based on user feedback.

 ## Logical replication